 Big Eau Pleine Park Trails:

-Trails remain closed ahead of the 2019 riding season.
+All horse trail are open for the 2019 riding season.
 Trails typically open between May 1 and May 15 depending on spring trail conditions.
 This large county park, offers nearly 10 miles of equestrian trails.
 A large parking lot is available across from the A-Frame Park Managers office and is the trailhead heading east and west from that point.
 All of the trails are granite based.
 Riders are asked to stay on the trails after the trails open.
 Riding on the road is prohibited except to cross while on a trail.
 Winter riding is allowed however, some of the horse trails will be groomed for winter snow bike.
 Equestrian Trail Map (206kb PDF).

 Nine Mile Forest Trails: